CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 --Use bqcartoeu.tiler.VERSION() if your BigQuery account is in GCP's EU multi-region
 ```

-Check the [Getting Access](../../overview#getting-access) section if you run into any error when running the query below.
+Check the [Getting Access](../../overview#getting-access) section if you run into any error when running the query above.

 The Tiler works processing data directly in BigQuery and creating a table that contains the whole tileset.
 Each individual tile is stored as a row in this table,  with the tile coordinates and the encoded MVT stored in different columns:

 | Row | z | x | y | carto_partition | data |
 |-----|---|---|---|-----------------|------|
 | 1   | 16 | 45340 | 24576 | 3605 | H4sIAAAAAAAA/5Py52JPdt3eyCLEwM (...) |
 | 2   | 16 | 45292 | 24576 | 3605 | H4sIAAAAAAAA/5Py52JjLM0pEZLgWL (...) |

-Visualizing the tileset is straight-forward with Map Viewer, wh
+Visualizing the tileset is straight-forward with Map Viewer: a new tool available from the Dashboard to visualize and publish your tileset maps.

-CARTO Maps API, which will connect to BigQuery using your connection's Service Account credentials to fetch and serve the tiles in a standard format, so they can be used with any webmapping library or desktop GIS application.
+The integration of tilesets with custom web map applications is also possible with CARTO Maps API, which will connect to BigQuery using your connection's Service Account credentials to fetch and serve the tiles in a standard format, so they can be used with any webmapping library or desktop GIS application.

 ### Creating a tileset